emqx/blog/en/201911/emqx-rule-engine-series-bridging-messages-to-mqtt-broker.md

 There are different application scenarios for working in the bridge mode and working in the cluster mode.
 The bridge can complete some functions that cannot be realized by using the cluster alone:

 - Deploy across VPCs.
 Since the bridge does not need to duplicate the topic tree and the routing table, the requirements for network stability and delay are lower than those of the cluster.
 Different nodes in the bridge mode can be deployed on different VPCs, and the client can select physically close node for connections, so as to improve the coverage of the entire application.
 - Support for heterogeneous nodes.
-Since the essence of bridge is the forwarding and subscription of messages, in theory, all message middleware supporting the [MQTT protocol](https://www.emqx.com/en/mqtt) can be bridged to EMQ X. Even for some message services using other protocols, if there is a protocol adapter, the message can also be forwarded through the bridge.
+Since the essence of bridge is the forwarding and subscription of messages, in theory, all message middleware supporting the [MQTT protocol](https://www.emqx.com/en/mqtt) can be bridged to EMQX.
+Even for some message services using other protocols, if there is a protocol adapter, the message can also be forwarded through the bridge.
 - Increase the service limit for individual application.
-Due to internal overhead, a single EMQ X has a upper limit  of nodes.
+Due to internal overhead, a single EMQX has a upper limit  of nodes.
 If multiple clusters are bridged and bridging rules is designed according to the business requirements, the application's service limit can be increased by one level.

 In a specific application, a bridged originating node can be approximated as a client of a remote node.